hashimzia/FlavorDash/README.md

 # FlavorDash
+## Milestone 3 Progress notes:
+Incorporated bootstrap + Sass compilaion into my project.
+Added the new form and improved the layout slightly Planning to use Selenium or error checking instead of React because of the timeframe limitations
 ## Milestone 2 progress notes:

 Reconsidering using react because I did not have enough time to implement it for this milestone